beyMax/Forgot-Password/README.md

-# Forgot-Password
+# Forgot Password
-User can recover / reset their password through the Forgot Password option
+User can recover / reset their password through the Forgot Password option.